jcftang/octopress-relatedposts/README.md

 This feature already exists in jekyll, enabling this feature in octopress is a trival task.

+See <http://jcftang.github.com/> for an example of its use, click into some of the posts to see.

 Firstly add this to your `_config.yml` file

     lsi: true